kamimrcht/webpage/mphf.md

 _Super-k-mer_ partitioning is used in BLight, and SSHash goes further by analyzing more in depth the properties of minimizers.
 The paper shows that on many genomes, from a size c (typically around 20 nucleotides for large eukaryote genomes), most _super-k-mers_ are unique (i.e. the _super-k-mer_ distribution is highly skewed).
 In other words, **_super-k-mers_ can offer a deterministic partitioning of the k-mers under certain conditions**.
 It leads to optimizations by considering unique _super-k-mers_ as the general case and treating a few exceptions in an additional data-structure.

 Using _super-k-mers_, both methods propose a way to quickly verify if a looked-up key was present in the initial set hashed by the MPHF.
-Coupled with the MPHF, it yields a hash table for k-mers.
+Coupled with the MPHF, they yield a hash table for _k_-mers following this idea:

 <img src="files/kmer_hashtables.png" alt="drawing" width="800"/>

 ## What about k-mer hash… functions?
 LP-MPHF (2022)

-To date, we used general purpose MPHFs in k-mer hash functions, as presented in the previous section.
-In October 2022, the joint work of authors from BBHash, BLight, PTHash and SSHash led to the design of a MPHF specialized for k-mer sets, called [LP-MPHF](https://arxiv.org/pdf/2210.13097.pdf).
+To date, we used general purpose MPHFs in _k_-mer hash functions, as presented in the previous section.
+In October 2022, the joint work of authors from BBHash, BLight, PTHash and SSHash led to the design of a MPHF specialized for _k_-mer sets, called [LP-MPHF](https://arxiv.org/pdf/2210.13097.pdf).

-As we’ve seen, k-mer sets from biological sequences have special properties, namely carrying a lot of redundancy through overlapping k-mers.
+As we’ve seen, _k_-mer sets from biological sequences have special properties, namely carrying a lot of redundancy through overlapping k-mers.
 The method draws from this fact to propose a function whose bit/key requirements can be smaller than the lower bound of general MPHFs which work on any entry type.

 Mainly, it relies on concepts and methods we’ve reviewed: PTHash, _super-k-mers_ and their skewed distribution, partitioning.
 There are two more points to be discussed: dataset fragmentation and properties of k-mers within a _super-k-mer_.